~ 3 MIN READ

 The Hoshin Kanri matrix template may be able to help your organization with strategic planning.
 Find out how to get started.

-Years back, Fortune Magazine found that 80% of Fortune 500 companies use some sort of balanced performance metric approach to their strategy.
+Years back, Fortune Magazine found that 80% of Fortune 500 companies use some sort of strategic planning approach.
 But it also found that when a company fails, 70% of the time it wasn’t because of bad strategy—it was due to bad execution.

 Hoshin planning can help mitigate that risk.